zaproxy/zaproxy/RELEASING.md

      - [ ] Remove add-ons no longer needed.
      - [ ] Update add-ons with the task mentioned in `main-add-ons.yml`.
   - [ ] Update [SECURITY.md](https://github.com/zaproxy/zaproxy/blob/main/SECURITY.md) to mention the latest version.
+  - [ ] Update the version of the snap and the source file in [snapcraft.yaml](https://github.com/zaproxy/zaproxy/blob/main/snap/snapcraft.yaml).
 - [ ] Merge the pull request, to create the tag and the draft release (done by [Release Main Version](https://github.com/zaproxy/zaproxy/actions/workflows/release-main-version.yml));
 - [ ] Create the macOS release on a Mac (requires `hdiutil`):
   - [ ] Check out the tag: e.g. `git checkout tags/v2.12.0`